bodo-ai/PyDough/documentation/usage.md

 Below is a list of all supported values for the database name:
 - `sqlite`: uses a SQLite database.
 [See here](https://docs.python.org/3/library/sqlite3.html#sqlite3.connect) for details on the connection API and what keyword arguments can be passed in.

+- `snowflake`: uses a Snowflake database.
+[See here](https://docs.snowflake.com/en/user-guide/python-connector.html#connecting-to-snowflake) for details on the connection API and what keyword arguments can be passed in.

 Below are examples of how to access the context and switch it out for a newly created one, either by manually setting it or by using `session.load_database`.
 These examples assume that there are two different sqlite database files located at `db_files/education.db` and `db_files/shakespeare.db`.

 ```py